jazzband/tablib/docs/intro.rst

 MIT License
 -----------

 A large number of open source projects you find today are `GPL Licensed`_.
-While the GPL certianly has essential applications, it should most certianly not be your go-to license for your next open source project.
+While the GPL has its time and place, it should most certainly not be your go-to license for your next open source project.

-A project that is released as GPL cannot be usd in any commercial product without the product itself also being offered as open source.
+A project that is released as GPL cannot be used in any commercial product without the product itself also being offered as open source.
 The MIT and BSD licenses are great alternatives to the GPL that allow your open-source software to be used in proprietary, closed-source software.

 Tablib is released under terms of `The MIT License`_.